NateWr/business-profile/readme.txt

 == Changelog ==

+= 1.0.1 (2014-07-16) =
+* Fix character-case error and rename integrations file for better standardization

 = 1.0 (2014-07-16) =
 * Initial public release on WordPress.org
 * Add an option to display a link to a booking form if the Restaurant Reservations plugin is active